| Custom Grayscale

 wish to lighten and set the blending mode to "lighten" or "screen"

+and adjust to taste.
 As above, when you are satisfied, convert the result to Grayscale

 (discard color) and save in your choice of file format.
+In some very drastic situations (usually when handling imaging

 chores for a client that supplies their own scans or prints) I've